Contents:

 -

-A procurement requires relating to the Multiple Launch Rocket System (MLRS) Memorandum of Understanding (MoU) with the
+A procurement relating to the Multiple Launch Rocket System (MLRS) Memorandum of Understanding (MoU) with the

 United States Government (USG).